 Most people are not comfortable using the microphone because they’re not familiar with the many different types of microphone out there.
 Below you can familiarise yourself with some different types of microphones, the advantage and disadvantages of each type and how to use them correctly.

 The Handheld Microphone

 Like a prop, a microphone is something else to worry about, something else that can go wrong.
 Did I mention Murphy’s Law?
-And unlike most other fixed mics, the handheld mic suffers from the Head Turn, the Big Fish and the Navel Visit, mentioned above.
+And unlike most other fixed mics, the handheld mic suffers from the risk of the Head Turn, the Big Fish and the Navel Visit, mentioned above.

-As mentioned, avoid the “The Head Turn”, “The Fish” and “The Navel Visit.”
-Unless you’re punching a punch word or have a purpose, don’t hold the microphone close to your mouth when speaking.
-They’ll hear your heavy breathing.
-While it may excite some, it’s not recommended.
-Also words staring with ‘P’ will make pop sounds.
+And unless you’re punching a punch word or have a purpose to hold the mic really close to your mouth, don’t.
+They’ll hear your heavy breathing, and while it may excite some, it’s not recommended.

 The Lapel Microphone